marksmccann/froyo/docs/fundamentals/html-only-usage.md

 ## Initializing an Entire Library

-Create an initializer for an entire library of Froyo components by importing them all at once.
+Create an initializer for an entire library by importing all of the components at once.

 <Tabs>
 <TabItem value="es6" label="ES6" default>